Posted April 2025

 Monthly labor force and unemployment

-As of December 2024, Skamania County has experienced notable employment and unemployment trends.
-Employment levels remain relatively stable, with a slight decrease in total labor force and employment and slight increase in unemployment.
+- As of February 2025, Skamania County has experienced notable employment and unemployment trends.
+Employment levels remain relatively stable, with a slight decrease in total labor force, employment and small increase in unemployment.

 Unemployment rate, not seasonally adjusted